m50d/m50d.github.com/_posts/2013-01-16-generic-contexts.markdown

 As you may have guessed, our mysteryFunction is generally known as "traverse" (or rather, this is the special case "sequence").

 When working with several APIs of this form, we might find ourselves wanting to do the same thing with List instead of Set - and perhaps other containers as well.
-It turns out it's quite easy to rewrite our method to work for most scala containers, though the type signature is a bit intimidating:
+It turns out it's quite easy to rewrite our method to work for most scala collections, though the type signature is a bit intimidating:

     def traverse[TL[X] <: TraversableLike[X, TL[X]] with GenTraversable[X]
         with GenericTraversableTemplate[X, TL], T]